Reinoptland/developer-resources/src/PLAN.md

   - DEMO: remove a developer from the state
   - You do: remove a resource from the state

+# Feature: Display Developers

+STEPS:

+- hardcode state
+- Create component
+- Build a selector (export it)
+  - gather data (console.log state)
+- Import the selector
+- Use selector in component
+- map over the array of developers in your component

 # Later, Day 3

 - Routing together with redux